TKomericki/Rhetos-wiki/Creating-new-WCF-Rhetos-application.md

 3. Web page returns `Access to the path '...' is denied.` or UnauthorizedAccessException in `Internal server error occurred.
 See RhetosServer.log for more information.
 (UnauthorizedAccessException`
    * Cause: The application (or IIS app pool) does not have access to application folder.
    * Option A) Open IIS Manager => Find you application => Basic settings => Change application pool to new RhetosAppPool that is configured to run with your development account (see [IIS Setup](Development-environment-setup#iis-setup))
-   * Option B) Add IIS web account permission for the application's folder (see ICACLS commands from <https://github.com/Rhetos/AspNetFormsAuth#2-configure-iis>)
+   * Option B) Add IIS web account permission for the application's folder (see ICACLS commands from [Configure IIS](https://github.com/Rhetos/AspNetFormsAuth#2-configure-iis))
 4. Startup fails with `SqlUtility has not been initialized correctly: Value for connection string (name="ServerConnectionString") is not specified.`
-   * Configure ConnectionStrings.config (=> Rhetos wiki)
+   * Configure ConnectionStrings.config (see instructions in the section above).
 5. Startup fails with SqlException `Login failed for user 'IIS APPPOOL\DefaultAppPool'.`
    * Cause: The application (or IIS app pool) does not have access to the database.
 If using IIS, Open IIS Manager => Find you application => Basic settings => Change application pool to new RhetosAppPool that is configured to run with your development account (see [IIS Setup](Development-environment-setup#iis-setup))
 6. Startup fails with `User is not authenticated`